scf4/styled-map/README.md

 > Note: If there are no matching props, styled-map will look for a "default" item in your map.
 If it doesn't find one it will use the last item by default.

-## What's with the pseudo-CSS syntax?

-Until v3.0, Styled Map used JavaScript objects <a href="https://gist.github.com/scf4/4498561f2f38a82b7525be2b4bc94a61" target="_blank">like this</a>.
-[Read more about the decision to use a new syntax](https://github.com/scf4/styled-map/issues/7).

-You can still use objects if you prefer, and there are currently no plans to deprecate this option.

 ## Usage with themes

 Styled Map makes mapping to themes incredibly easy with the `mapToTheme` function.